-- B. Based on [FS 1003.428], middle school students who attempt Algebra 1, Algebra 1 Honors, Biology 1 Honors, Geometry Honors, Spanish 1, French 1, Chinese 1, or Speech I or other approved courses through ACCEL for high school credit may repeat the same or a comparable course to replace a grade of "C", "D", or "F" through grade forgiveness.
+B. Based on [FS 1003.428], middle school students who attempt Algebra 1, Algebra 1 Honors, Biology 1 Honors, Geometry Honors, Spanish 1, French 1, Chinese 1, or Speech I or other approved courses through ACCEL for high school credit may repeat the same or a comparable course to replace a grade of "C", "D", or "F" through grade forgiveness.
 Any grade for a repeated course for credit will replace the former grade in GPA calculation; however, all course grades will still be documented within high school official academic transcripts, cumulative student records, and an automated system.
 In addition, grades from all courses taken must be included in the GPA calculation unless the grade has been forgiven by retaking the same or comparable course.
 Under local district policy, if retaking a course improves an "F" to a "D", only the "D" will be calculated in the GPA.
 If a student earns the same letter grade twice for the same course, only ONE of the letter grades will be counted in the student's GPA calculation.
-In all cases of grade forgiveness, only the new grade shall be used in GPA calculation. - C. Students who drop a high school course are strongly encouraged to do so during the first grading quarter to avoid academic penalties.
-If students remain in a high school course(s) through the second grading quarter (first semester), the grade(s) and credit(s) earned will be added to the high school official academic transcript.
-Any student dropping a high school course will be returned to a comparable middle school level course.
-One semester of a high school math course will be considered partial fulfillment of the math course requirement for promotion from grade 8 to grade 9.

-Please see Appendix A for complete description of Middle Grades EOC requirements.
-Students successfully completing middle school may begin earning their community service hours for high school transcripts beginning on the first day of grade 9.
+In all cases of grade forgiveness, only the new grade shall be used in GPA calculation.

+- C. Students who drop a high school course are strongly encouraged to do so during the first grading quarter to avoid academic penalties.
+Any student dropping a high school course will be returned to a comparable middle school level course. - D. Please see Appendix A for complete description of Middle Grades EOC requirements.
 Students in grades 6-8 who successfully complete an online course for high school credit may use that course to satisfy the online course for high school graduation requirement.